 - Through your parents, if you are a child or student

-In most cases, temporary Québec residents are not eligible for the public plan or a private prescription drug insurance plan.
+In most cases, temporary Québec residents age 18 and older are not eligible for the public plan or a private prescription drug insurance plan.
 However, they may obtain other insurance.

 - Beneficiaries of the James Bay and Northern Quebec Agreement (Cree and Inuit) and the Northeastern Quebec Agreement (Naskapi)

-- Indians registered with Crown-Indigenous Relations and Northern Affairs Canada and Inuit recognized by this ministry
+- Indians registered with Indigenous Services Canada and Inuit recognized by this ministry

 - Persons accommodated in a public or private facility under agreement operating a residential and long-term care centre